For today’s post, I’m going to answer a question that I often get – is an organic mattress worth investing in and which one should I buy?

 Some of my recommendations to try, starting with more local options, include:

 - Essentia: GOTS and GOLS certified mattresses without inner springs, and has a store in Vancouver.
+All mattresses are made just outside Montreal, Quebec.

 - My Green Mattress: GOTS, GOLS, and Greenguard Certified mattresses, including one without inner springs, and excellent price point for organic mattresses.
+All mattresses are made in the USA.

 - Obasan: GOTS and GOLS certified mattresses without inner springs, excellent price point for baby and child mattresses, and shipping rates are quite reasonable.